 The modern sports stadium requires clear, bright lighting.
 Not only does proper lighting improve player and spectator experiences, but it’s also critical to high-definition broadcasting.
-When it’s time to upgrade your stadium floodlights or choose lighting for a new stadium, you have several considerations to make.
-Here is a guide that will help you select the lights that will do the job well for many years to come.
+When upgrading your stadium floodlights or choosing lighting for a new stadium, you have several considerations.
+Here is a guide to help you select the lights that will do the job well for many years.

-Before buying LED floodlights for your stadium, consider the lighting distribution needs you have.
+Before buying LED floodlights for your stadium, consider your lighting distribution needs.
 You will want a light with a large beam angle to shine over much of the field.
 However, if you have many light poles, too wide of a beam angle will lead to wasted light and energy.
-Carefully measure your distribution need and work with a lighting provider who can help you choose a light with an angle that will fit.
+Carefully measure your distribution need and work with a lighting provider who can help you choose a lamp with an angle that will fit.

 Next, consider how long the lights you choose are expected to last.
 Changing stadium floodlights is a tedious job that takes a tremendous amount of time.
 Thankfully, LED lighting technology means you can have lighting that lasts substantially longer than other lighting options.
 However, even among LED lighting companies, you will see a significant variance in these products’ expected lifespan.
-Choose one that has a long lifespan to reduce the amount of time and energy you spend replacing floodlights.
+Choose one with a long lifespan to reduce the time and energy you spend replacing stadium lights.

-One design element that can have a direct impact on the light’s lifespan is thermal management.
-LED lighting generates a significant amount of heat, and that heat impacts the longevity of the light.
-Look for a lighting option that is designed to manage heat and protect the light from heat damage.
-TM21 and ISTMT testing show a luminaire’s temperate, and you can use this information to choose one with heat protection technology.
+Thermal management is one design element that can directly impact the light’s lifespan.
+LED lighting generates a significant amount of heat, which affects the light’s longevity.
+Look for a lighting option to manage heat and protect the light from heat damage.
+TM21 and ISTMT testing shows a luminaire’s temperate, and you can use this information to choose one with heat protection technology.

-Another factor to look at when considering lighting for your stadium is how colors are rendered and how glare impacts the overall function of the lights.
-In sporting events, colors need to be shown clearly for players to perform at their best and spectators to enjoy the viewing experience.
-Glare reduction is vital to the safety of the players and the enjoyment of the spectators.
+Another factor to consider when considering lighting for your stadium is how colors are rendered and how glare impacts the overall function of the lights.
+In sporting events, colors must be clearly shown for players to perform at their best and for spectators to enjoy the viewing experience.
+Glare reduction is vital to the players’ safety and the spectators’ enjoyment.
 Glare is also an issue concerning light pollution because the more glare a light produces, the more light pollution it has in the neighboring communities.

-To measure color rendering, look at the Color Rendering Index (CRI) of the lighting.
+To measure color rendering, look at the lighting’s Color Rendering Index (CRI).
 The higher the CRI, the more true-to-life the colors will be.
 For glare, look for a light with a low UGR.
-A rating less than 25 is ideal because it creates about the same glare as a mild indoor light.
+A rating of under 25 is ideal because it creates the same glare as a soft indoor light.
 Most people will not notice this type of glare, providing a positive experience for everyone.